MayankGH7/metaflix/README.md

-# Metaflix - A Netflix Clone
+# Metaflix - A Netflix UI Clone

 Metaflix is a web page designed as a parody of Netflix.
 It mimics the Netflix style but humorously states that you won't find any content to watch here.
 This HTML web page is a fun project.